temporalio/documentation/docs/install-temporal-server.md

 docker-compose up
 ```

-You should see output that looks similar to:
+You will see output that looks similar to:

 ```
 Creating network "quick_start_default" with the default driver